chris-straka/weibuddies/LEARNING.md

 ## Distroless Overhyped?

 I see a lot of discussion over whether distroless images even matter like this [redhat article](https://www.redhat.com/en/blog/why-distroless-containers-arent-security-solution-you-think-they-are).
 It might make it harder to scan my images, but I'll give them a shot for now.

+## I should've been using a linter a long time ago

+It's done great things for my code in this project (prevented cyclic dependencies, made things consistent).
+And after reading this excellent [blog post by Pau Ramon Revilla](https://labs.factorialhr.com/posts/hooks-considered-harmful), it even seems like some of the pitfalls of different JS frameworks can be caught by a linter as well (to an extent).